Did We Say See Niagara Falls Free?!?

 Niagara Falls State Park History

 Visitors to Niagara Falls today may have a hard time envisioning what the banks of the Niagara River looked like 150 years ago.
 The Industrial Revolutions had already happened, and the power of the water attracted businessmen hoping to capitalize from across the country.
 By the end of the 1870s the river banks were awash with factories and heavy industry.
-Shanty towns of factory rivers grew up to the north and south of the falls.
+Shanty towns of factory workers grew up to the north and south of the falls.

 As the degenerate state of what was once a scenic natural wonder increased, naturalists were alarmed.
 It was noted landscape architect Frederick Law Olmsted who initiated a report on the state of the Falls area, and led a publicity and petition campaign, on the premise that “the state” had the right to acquisition certain lands for public recreation use.
 By the way, Olmstead designed many of the US most notable areas, including Central Park.